 2nd Step - Polishing

-As typical of the dry-polishing process, the first area done with a new pad may have to be done twice.
-While you proceed, the amount of powder per section will decrease.
-This is because you will be using a powder that has stuck to the pad that’s still active.
-Once the slurry becomes almost dry (to the point of not splattering any more), pull the trigger all the way and polish the targeted area.
-You will want to continue keeping a swift pace all over it until it is nicely shined and dry.
-Repeat the procedure in the next adjacent area; don’t forget to overlap the previous one a little.
+As is typical with dry-polishing, the first area you do with a new pad may need to be polished again.
+As you go, you will notice that the amount of powder will decrease.
+It happens because you're using a powder that sticks to the pad, which is active.
+As soon as the slurry is nearly dry (to the point it doesn't splatter), you can pull the trigger completely and polish the entire area.
+It is advisable to maintain a swift pace until the surface is dried up and shined to perfection.
+You can continue the procedure on the adjacent area, remembering to overlap the previous one a little.